 Did you know that symptoms of low stomach acid include indigestion, bloating, and heartburn?
 Contrary to popular belief, too little stomach acid can cause digestive issues and contribute to acid reflux.
 Various studies show hydrochloric acid secretion declines with age.
 In fact, 30-50% of postmenopausal women are not producing adequate stomach acid.
 And the health of our parietal cells, which produce stomach acid, can be adversely affected for a variety of reasons.
 HCL with betaine is a supplement that helps to safely restore stomach acid and support a healthy gut.
 For more on this supplement including how to take it, pay extra attention to treatment #6 in the list below.

 A number of medications have also been associated and linked to exacerbating GERD.
-In fact, bisphosphonate bone drugs can irritate your esophagus and cause heartburn pain, according to the Mayo Clinic.
+In fact, a certain class of bone drugs can irritate your esophagus and cause heartburn pain, according to the Mayo Clinic.
 Other medications that can increase acid reflux and worsen GERD include calcium channel blockers (used for high blood pressure and heart diseases), benzodiazepines (used as sedatives), and anticholinergics (used for irritable bowel syndrome and overactive bladder).

 There are certain trigger foods that can increase your risk of acid reflux.
 If you have GERD, you should be extra cautious of foods that can lead to symptoms, including: